 - 1/4 cup red wine vinegar

 - 1 teaspoon kosher salt

 - Reserved oil from sun-dried tomato jar about 1/4 cup

-- Combine dressing ingredients and mix well to combine.
+- Combine dressing ingredients in a jar or bottle with a lid and shake well to combine.

 - Toss all pasta salad ingredients together, then drizzle on the dressing and toss to combine.